Despite hiring slowing somewhat in September, the economy continued to add hundreds of thousands of jobs last month — for the 21st month in a row.

 Here are the vital metrics your talent acquisition team should definitely be tracking.

-To hire a full time employee, you’ll need to consider the cost of sourcing, recruitment, coordinating and interviewing.
-That includes the direct costs of recruiting technologies and subscriptions, the salaries paid to recruiters and hiring managers, as well as broader structural costs like office space.
+To hire a full-time employee, you’ll need to consider the cost of sourcing, recruitment, coordinating, and interviewing.
+That includes the direct costs of recruiting technologies and subscriptions, the salaries paid to recruiters and hiring managers, and broader structural costs like office space.

 The total cost of hiring an in-demand tech professional like a software developer hovers around $66,000 in 2022.

 Cost-to-Hire Calculation Template

 |Sourcer Salaries||Salary multiplied by % of time spent sourcing for a role|

 |Recruiter Salaries||Salary multiplied by % of time spent recruiting for a role|